DISCLAIMER: All prices, timelines, and policies are subject to change by PST and participating agencies.

 If I'm interested in applying to agencies that subscribe to your service after I have tested, do I need to re-apply and test again?

 If you indicate in your PST account that you want to be notified of any new subscribing agencies or new position openings, we will automatically notify you as soon as they become available.
 If you have successfully completed testing with PST, you may be eligible to add new agencies and new positions.
-Your written exam must have been completed within the 180 day period prior to the posting of the new position, AND, they must be added within 30 days of the posting of new position.
-Please log in to your PST account and click on the "New Positions" link from your drop-down menu.
+Your written exam must have been completed within the 180 day period prior to the posting of the new position, AND, you must add the new posistion within 30 days of the posting of new position.
+Please log in to your PST account and click on the "New Positions" link from your drop-down menu to view available positions.

 How do I learn about new subscribing agencies or new position openings?

 I am a Communications Officer / 911 Dispatcher candidate, where do I take the typing test?